logoPostPlanify

 You're posting high-quality content on Facebook, but it feels like no one is seeing it.
 The likes and comments are far lower than you expect, and your reach analytics show that only a small fraction of your followers are being served your posts.

 Why This Happens: The Facebook algorithm prioritizes content that receives immediate engagement (likes, comments, shares) shortly after being published.
+Using a Facebook scheduler to publish at the right moment is often the difference between a post that gains traction and one that falls flat.
 If you post when your audience is offline or inactive, your content fails to get that initial traction.
 The algorithm then assumes the post isn't valuable and stops showing it to a wider audience, severely limiting its reach.

 Common Causes: